Should I study in Oxford? An International perspective

 Career opportunities

-The prestige of the university might be helpful when it comes to finding a job outside of the UK but within, it counts for much less.
-However, if you do end up working back in your home country, you will have a smaller network compared to the people who stayed in your home country.
-It does become quite difficult to stay in touch with friends residing abroad.
+The prestige of Oxford university will probably still be helpful when it comes to finding a job outside of the UK, should you choose to leave the UK after graduation.
+However, if you do end up working back in your home country, you will likely have a smaller network compared to your peers who stayed behind to study.
+It does become quite difficult to stay in touch with friends residing abroad post-graduation.

-Diversity is widely emphasized by companies, especially for those who identify as Black and Minority Ethnic (BME), female, or LGBTQIA+ so do be aware of the boost/handicap this may pose to you accordingly if a career is London is a driving factor for studying abroad.
+Diversity is widely emphasised by companies in hiring within the UK, especially for those who identify as Black and Minority Ethnic (BME), female, or LGBTQIA+ so do be aware of the boost/handicap this may pose to you accordingly if a career is London is a driving factor for studying abroad.

 Social life

 You can dabble in different activities irrespective of degree – biotechnology, longevity, psychedelics, start-ups, Taylor Swift fan clubs.
-It is this rich soup of activities that brings Oxford to life, as well as the ability to add whatever you want to add.
+It is this rich soup of activities that brings Oxford to life.
 Be part of the Union and become a Big Name on Campus if the practice of politics runs in your veins.
 Join as many sports as you like, and go for the rowing team if you fancy early morning workouts.

-In terms of environment, Oxford is a superb little town, bustling with enough activity to keep it from being boring.
-Definitely superior to Cambridge.
+In terms of environment, Oxford is a superb town, bustling with enough activity to keep it perennially fresh.
 At the risk of being a little trite, I will admit that Oxford pales in comparison to London.
 You will have to make your way down to London for top-tier musicals and clubbing that is more exciting and wild – where your fellow club-goers aren’t all students.

 However, do note that moving out of the UK for a holiday is an absolute pain.
 Although you can snag cheap tickets from Ryanair, the bus from Oxford to Stansted airport can be as expensive as the flight and add four hours of journey time.
 That is a small benefit of being in London instead, because you can take the Elizabeth line down to Heathrow or a quick bus to Gatwick/Stansted.